 Tracking Diabetes with MyNetDiary

 Welcome to MyNetDiary Diabetes Tracker!
 This article will help you use it to its fullest - as a powerful diabetes tracking tool.
 Tracking helps identify relationships between blood glucose, weight, exercise, medication, and food and beverage intake.
-Once these relationships are understood, you can analyze, plan, and implement behavioral changes to better control your blood glucose levels, and therefore, diabetes.
-Controlling diabetes is especially important to reduce risk of complications related to the nerves, feet, skin, kidneys, and eyes.
+Once these relationships are understood, you can analyze, plan, and then act to better control your blood glucose levels, and therefore, diabetes.
+Controlling diabetes is especially important to avoid or lower your risk for damage to your eyes, kidneys, and nerves.

 MyNetDiary Diabetes Tracker is built from the ground up to store and organize your carb intake, medication, exercise, blood glucose, and other physical parameters all in one place, providing charts, overviews, and reports based on the information you track.

 The mobile app helps you make your tracking consistent, since you are more likely to stay on top of logging if MyNetDiary is at your fingertips.
 Another benefit is that the mobile app optionally backs up data to the web and syncs up when a connection is available.

 For Premium members, the website provides all the tracking features the mobile app has and more!
 You can view charts and reports on a large screen, enter all tracking data efficiently using keyboard and mouse, combine several charts to see them together, use more chart and reporting options (including printing).
 The website allows optional sharing of your diary with others, provides internet-enabled integration with Withings and Fitbit and offers community forum participation.